OxWearables/wearable-teaching/_posts/2021-11-22-prac2-data-analytics.md

 ```shell
 $ pip install accelerometer
 ```
-You should keep your environment active for the remaining for the pratical.
+You should keep your environment active for the remaining for the practical.

 ## 2. Extracting data